danieljprice/phantom/docs/testing.rst

 The buildbot
 ~~~~~~~~~~~~

-The buildbot also runs in an action and checks that the code compiles in all of
+The buildbot also runs in `an action <https://github.com/danieljprice/phantom/actions>`_ and checks that the code compiles in :doc:`all of
-the possible SETUP configurations in the Makefile.
+the possible SETUP configurations in the Makefile <setups>`.
 You can run this
 offline as follows::

    cd phantom/scripts